Medical Dictionary

 What causes reflux and GERD in children?

-There is a muscle (the lower esophageal sphincter) that acts as a valve between the esophagus and stomach.
+A small muscle called the lower esophageal sphincter acts as a valve between the esophagus and stomach.
 When your child swallows, this muscle relaxes to let food pass from the esophagus to the stomach.
-This muscle normally stays closed, so the stomach contents don't flow back into the esophagus.
+This muscle normally stays closed, so the stomach contents and acid don't flow back into the esophagus.
+This muscle, along with the diaphragm (the large muscle between the chest and abdomen), usually prevents reflux.
+It's normal for children to have reflux occasionally.

 How common are reflux and GERD in children?